Isaiah Chapter Nine

 Isaiah 9:9 & 10

-All the people will know it - Ephraim and the inhabitants of Samaria - who say with pride and arrogance of heart, 'The bricks have fallen down, but we will rebuild with dressed stone; the fig trees have been felled, but we will replace them with cedars.'
+All the people know it, Efrayim and the inhabitants of Shomron.
+But they say in pride, in the arrogance of their hearts, "The bricks have fallen, but we will rebuild with cut stone; the sycamore-fig trees have been chopped down, but we will replace them with cedars."

-The people of Israel had turned away from following the ways of God and had the attitude that their ways of thinking were better than God's.
-Many times we may not be actually saying or thinking that our ways are better but, when we try our ways of doing things instead of God's way, our actions demonstrate that the attitude is problem today as we see in Psalm 2.
+The people of the northern kingdom of Israel, those that lived in Samaria its capitol had turned away from following the ways of God and had the attitude that their ways of thinking were better than God's.
+They said that after the judgement that God was bringing, they would come out better than they started and this speaks of their attitude that there were no consequences for disobedience to God.
+Many times we may not be actually be saying or thinking that our ways are better but, when we try our ways of doing things instead of God's way, our actions demonstrate the same attitude of pride that was on display in Israel.

 Isaiah 9:11 & 12

-God has brought enemies victory over Israel and yet He is still angry with His people.
+God has brought enemies victory over Israel and yet he is still angry with his people.
 We have been so focused on the fact that God is love that many believers do not even understand that God is also a jealous God.
-If it takes bringing enemies against you to get you back on track with Him, then that is what He will do.
+If it takes bringing enemies against you to get you back on track with him, then, that is what he will do.
+We also see that, even in the midst of this judgement, God has his hand out and is willing to accept the repentance of the people.

 Isaiah 9:13

-The purpose of the judgment that was brought on God's people was to bring them to repentance.
-This is where our will is broken and our minds are brought into agreement with what God says is right.
-This leads to a changing of direction from our path to His path.
+The purpose of the judgment that was brought on God's people was to bring them to repentance but Israel did not do so as they were not interested in having a relationship with God.
+Repentance is where our will is broken and our minds are brought into agreement with what God says is right.
+This leads to a changing of direction from our path to his path.
 It was this way throughout the Old Testament and it is the same for us today.
 Does it seem like God is against you?
 If that is the case, then we need to examine our lives to see if this repentance has happened and we are indeed following God's will for our lives.

 Isaiah 9:14 & 15

-So the Lord will cut off from Israel both head and tail, both palm branch and reed in a single day; the elders and prominent men are the head, the prophets who teach lies are the tail.
+Therefore ADONAI will cut off Isra'el's head and tail, palm frond and reed in a single day.
+The old and the honored are the head, while prophets teaching lies are the tail.

 The leaders of Israel had led the people of God in the wrong direction.
 Even after God's correction they did not tell the people to repent and turn to God.
 Therefore, God says that He will remove them from their positions.
 That same type of responsibility applies to Christian leaders today in that, if they are leading God's people astray, God will remove them from their office in due time.
 It may be from a scandal which has happened many times recently or it could simply be God calling them home but either way they will be removed from their positions.